Advance in Criminal Justice

 Frequently Asked Questions

-A criminal justice master’s degree can prepare you to take on leadership roles in law enforcement and public safety.
-By earning your degree, you’ll be equipped with the critical thinking, data driven decision-making and organizational management skills necessary to succeed in an evolving law enforcement landscape.
+A criminal justice master’s degree can prepare you for leadership roles in law enforcement and public safety.
+By earning your degree, you’ll be equipped with the critical thinking, data-driven decision-making and organizational management skills necessary to succeed in an evolving law enforcement landscape.

 Depending on your career goals, a master’s degree concentration in advanced counterterrorism or public safety administration could help you enjoy an even wider range of opportunities.